3nvy/ES6-Workshop/3_let_const.md

   // x => value2
 </pre>
-Altho in here, we are trying to change a property of the object already assigned to x, which is going to allow
+Altho in here, we are trying to change a property of the object already assigned to x, which is going to work

 To prevent this, we can use the Object method called `freeze()` Once called onto a variable, the value itself can't be modified either (doesnt work with types like Set or Map)